-I asked myself the same question years ago when I had only a dozen of models published at TurboSquid, and gradually I realized that the number of situations can lead people to buy a 3D digital model could be countless and certainly was growing.
+I asked myself the same question years ago when I had only a dozen models published at TurboSquid, and gradually, I realized that the number of situations that can lead people to buy a 3D digital model were countless and certainly growing.

-There are innumerable kind of 3D content needed worldwide by film industry, television, architectural and medical visualizations, advertisement agencies, game developing and even YouTube show makers.
+There are innumerable kinds of 3D content needed worldwide by film, television, architectural and medical visualizations, advertisement agencies, game development, and even YouTube show makers.

-3D market offers convenient alternatives for companies, which would have to create them from scratch paying more to an employee, instead they can buy it done saving money and precious time.
+The 3D market offers convenient alternatives for companies who would have to create them from scratch, paying more to an employee.
+Instead, they can buy it completely finished, saving money and precious time.

-Imagine you are a small freelance team, and your client wants you to create an advertisement of scary cartoon cat walking over an old rooftop that finds a delicious hamburger.
-He needs the work done in 7 days and even though you are an experienced characters animator, there is no enough time to create a full rigged cat and a complex textured rooftop environment.
-Before telling the client you need 21 days and $2,500.00 in modeling costs; your first steps should be checking 3D Marketplaces and fortunately you will find this great rooftop, this cute cartoon kitten and our already known “expensive” hamburger.
+Imagine that you are a small freelance team and your client wants you to create an advertisement of scary cartoon cat walking over an old rooftop and finds a delicious hamburger.
+He needs the work done in 7 days, and even though you are an experienced character animator, there is not enough time to create a full-rigged cat and a complex textured rooftop environment.
+Before telling the client you need 21 days and $2,500.00 in modeling costs; your first steps should be checking 3D Marketplaces.
+Fortunately, you will find this great rooftop, this cute cartoon kitten and our familiar “expensive” hamburger.

 Rooftop ($79.00) + Rigged Cat($149.00) + Hamburger ($39.00) = $267.00

-Finally you can start creating animation in minutes after downloading purchased models and costs decreased drastically.
+Finally, you can start creating animations in minutes after downloading purchased models and your costs have decreased drastically.

-For more real life examples check out these blog posts about uses of TurboSquid models on Bones TV serie and CNN news channel.
+For more real-life examples, check out these blog posts about the uses of TurboSquid models on Bones TV series and CNN news channel.

 EDIT: Adding examples of using my 3D models: